Tag Archives: growing a beard

 Chris is growing his beard.
 You should grow yours.

-All about beards | beards.org wishes all beard growers and beard fans a very happy new beard year 2016!
+All About BEARDS | beards.org wishes all beard growers and beard fans a very happy new beard year 2016!
 May our beards grow in strength and numbers all around the world.

 If you’re capable of growing a beard and have not done it, the beginning of a new year is a great time to start growing a new beard.
 Why not visit beards.org guide to growing a beard and start growing your beard today?